EvilPlankton/data-leaf/README.md

 ### Environment variables

-NODE_ENV - Environment type (default 'development' is config/development.js)
+ - NODE_ENV - Environment type (default 'development' is config/development.js)
-PORT - Port for server to listen (default 3000)
+ - PORT - Port for server to listen (default 3000)
-SK - An unguessable string used as a secret key to encrypt documents (No default)
+ - SK - An unguessable string used as a secret key to encrypt documents (No default)

-### Todos
+### Caveats

- - Move MongoDB credentials to env-specific config file
- - Add timeout for blocked/hung SQL requests
- - Add/test Google OATH strategy via Passport
- - Dynamic Passport strategies on login/register pages
+ - Google Sheets requires the Leaf URL be publicly accessible

 ### Special Thanks